 Getting a copy of your unspent convictions

-You can obtain a list of your unspent convictions by applying for a basic disclosure from Disclosure Scotland.
+You can obtain a list of your unspent convictions by applying for a basic DBS disclosure from the Disclosure and Barring Service.
 The current cost is £25.
 Visit www.disclosurescotland.co.uk to do this.
-An employer may carry out a basic disclosure as part of their recruitment process.
+An employer may carry out a basic DBS disclosure as part of their recruitment process.
 It is only accurate at the time you apply, it cannot be backdated and will not show convictions that are spent.

-Which disclosure laws you should get the disclosure issued under, depends on why you’re applying for a basic disclosure.
-As a matter of process, Disclosure Scotland will assume that you want the disclosure issued in line with the laws that apply to your home address.
+Which disclosure laws you should get the disclosure issued under, depends on why you’re applying for a basic DBS disclosure.
+As a matter of process, the Disclosure and Barring Service will assume that you want the disclosure issued in line with the laws that apply to your home address.

 You should ask yourself why you need the disclosure before deciding what disclosure laws you want the check to be issued under.
 See ‘What countries does it cover’ earlier in this guide for further information.